jmsmoorehead/music/Bug-Reports.md

 ### External Devices

-If your error occurs whilst using external devices through an OSC/MIDI interface, try to reproduce the error without the external device or consider sending bug reports to the appropriate library GitHub pages.
+If your error occurs whilst using external devices through an OSC/MIDI interface, try to reproduce the error without the external device or consider sending bug reports to the appropriate library's GitHub Issue page.

 ### Environment Information
 This extra information may be useful with particularly nasty bugs: